spokestack/spokestack.io/content/docs/iOS/speech-pipeline.md

 ### 3. `speechDelegate`

-The speech delegate receives most of the interesting system events from the pipeline, including notifications that the wakeword has been recognized (`activate`), ASR has completed or timed out (`deactivate`), and that ASR has recognized a user utterance (`didRecognize`).
+The speech delegate receives most of the interesting system events from the pipeline, including notifications that the wakeword has been recognized (`didActivate`), ASR has completed or timed out (`didDeactivate`), and that ASR has recognized a user utterance (`didRecognize`).
 Your implementations of all these methods will be very important to how your app handles voice interactions, because the delegate acts as a kind of gatekeeper between speech events and pipeline operation.

-If you're using Spokestack's wakeword feature _without_ ASR, you don't need to interact with the pipeline in these methods, but if you do want ASR, it's important to call `pipeline.activate()` in your delegate's `activate` implementation so the pipeline can activate the ASR component.
-You may also wish to display a "listening" indicator in your UI when you receive `activate` and remove it when `deactivate` is called.
+If you're using Spokestack's wakeword feature _without_ ASR, you don't need to interact with the pipeline in these methods, but if you do want ASR, it's important to call `pipeline.activate()` in your delegate's `didActivate` implementation so the pipeline can activate the ASR component.
+You may also wish to display a "listening" indicator in your UI when you receive `didActivate` and remove it when `didDeactivate` is called.

 ### 4. `wakewordService`